 March 2020 - accredited 300 HOURS BRITISH WHEEL OF YOGA TEACHER TRAINING

-I have been successfully teaching YOGA in various venues around Grantham, Bourne and Sleaford area of Lincolnshire since January 2019.
+I have been successfully teaching YOGA in various venues around Grantham, Bourne and Sleaford areas of Lincolnshire since January 2019.

 April 2021 - 50 hours Yoga Alliance Professionals Immersion YIN YOGA TEACHER TRAINING with Dawn Wright